Once tasks are in a pull queue, a worker can lease them. After the tasks are processed the worker must delete them.

 To view information about all the tasks and queues in your application:

-Open the Task Queues page in the GCP Console and select the Pull Queues tab in the menu bar at the top of the page.
+Open the Task Queues page in the Cloud Console and select the Pull Queues tab in the menu bar at the top of the page.

 Click on the name of the queue in which you are interested, opening the queue details page.
 It displays all of the tasks in the selected queue.